-Benefit Type Method(s) of Access SSA CHIP automatically requests information from the Beneficiary Data Exchange (BENDEX) and the Beneficiary Earnings Exchange Record System (BEERS).
+Method(s) of Access CHIP automatically requests information from the Beneficiary Data Exchange (BENDEX).
 Data is returned to the county office through CHIP screens.
-IRS Match CHIP will automatically request information.
-Data is returned to the county office through CHIP screens.
-Department of Employment and Workforce (DEW) Applicants-query for all possible wages or benefit information prior to approval.
+Applicants-query for all possible wages or benefit information prior to approval.
 Do this for all household members and any individual living in the household who may affect benefits.
 Recipients-check the SCDEW match of wages, benefits and special benefits.
 Take appropriate action if necessary.
-NOTE: Refer to IEVS Interface Guide for additional information.

-7.4 Types of Benefits to Apply For
+7.4 Requirement to Apply for Possible Benefits

-An A/R potentially entitled by law to other cash benefits, e.g. Social Security Survivors benefits, VA benefits, retirement, unemployment compensation, workers' compensation, etc., must take action to seek these benefits.
+Any BG member who is potentially entitled by law to other cash benefits, e.g. Social Security Survivors benefits, VA benefits, retirement, unemployment compensation, workers' compensation, etc., must apply for these benefits prior to approval and take all actions necessary to obtain the benefits.